sigasi/sigasi_insights/manual/trouble.md

 Resolution: Reset the common libraries: **right-click the project > Library Mapping > Reset Library Mapping**

-Sigasi Studio analyzes HDL files that I do not need {#ts-stale-files}
+Sigasi Studio analyzes HDL files that I do not need {: #ts-stale-files}
 -----------------------------------------

 By default, Sigasi assumes that all VHDL or Verilog files are part of the project.
 However, some projects may contain multiple files with older or alternative definitions of a VHDL object.
 We call these *stale* files, because they are no longer used.
 In such a case you will want Sigasi Studio to ignore certain files.